 ShutterLand composite shutters are constructed from an innovative engineered wood product.
 Extira™ is technically a medium-density fiberboard (MDF), yet engineered for exceptional performance in moisture rich conditions.
 This impressive material is man-made from 90% pressed wood fibers adhered with marine grade resins.
 It is impervious to rot, termite proof, and moisture resistant.
 Painting results in a finished shutter that appears similar to wood.
-Composite shutters are approximately 30% heavier than wood and have only one presentable side making them unsuitable for hinging and swinging closed.
+Composite shutters are approximately 30% heavier than wood and have only one presentable side making them less optimal for hinging and swinging closed.
 Banks of louvers are fabricated from one solid piece resulting in no space between slats.

 Three high-quality species are available for construction of ShutterLand wood shutters.
 Installation of solid wood shutters maintains the natural integrity of your home.
 Pair with authentic hinges, bolts and shutter dogs for historic accuracy.

 All ShutterLand wood shutters are thoroughly kiln-dried before construction in order to reduce moisture content.
 This process reduces wood’s natural tendency to expand and contract in changing weather conditions and greatly prolongs the life of the shutters.